 Website: telecomroaming.co.nz (site has since been redesigned) - view screenshots

 Dates: April 2009

 Brief: to build a set of template pages for the Telecom Global Roaming website, as part of a series of web projects Shift was undertaking for Telecom.
-The Global Roaming website allows users on the new Telecom XT Mobile Network to find out if their phone can roam, which countries are covered, and how much it will cost.
+The Global Roaming website allowed users on the new Telecom XT Mobile Network to find out if their phone could roam, which countries were covered, and how much it would cost.

 My responsibilities included:

 - Development of the site in CSS and HTML 4.01 Transitional, which would then be integrated into the CMS by a Shift developer

 - Liaising closely with the CMS developer to ensure that all templates could be easily integrated into the CMS